mato777/py-collections/README.md

 # py-collections

-A Python collections library providing enhanced collection types with additional functionality.
+A Python collections library providing enhanced collection types with additional functionality, built using a modular mixin architecture.

 ## Development Setup